The axolotl might seem small and insignificant– with its small legs, tiny feet, and long flowing tail.

 One other requirement is that individuals of the same breed pass these predictable traits to their offspring

-So the axolotl species does seem to be divided into breeds– there are more than 20 different colors of axolotl and these colors can be passed on to their offspring!
+The axolotl species does seem to be divided into breeds– there are more than 20 different colors of axolotl and these colors can be passed on to their offspring!

 Color Morphs!

 Breeds of dogs and cats have more differences than just color.
-There is a big range of differences between a Great Dane and a Chihuahua or a Maine coon and a Siamese cat– they have different sizes, shapes, behaviors, and personalities!
+There is a big range of differences between a Great Dane and a Chihuahua or a Maine Coon and a Siamese cat– they have different sizes, shapes, behaviors, and personalities!

 Since the only difference between one group of reptiles or amphibians and another is color and pattern– reptiles and amphibians such as the axolotl are divided into morphs rather than breeds.